 While you’re there

 Having a plan is great, but sticking to your plan at all costs, is not!
-Sometimes, especially when travelling with a toddler, even the best plan isn’t going to work.
-Knowing when to find somewhere with AC; have a drink or a snack or just go back to the resort for a rest will help you avoid all sorts of tantrums.
+Sometimes, especially when traveling with a toddler, even the best plan isn’t going to work.
+We all know Disney with young children will be an adventure in itself.
+So knowing when to find somewhere with AC; having a drink or a snack or just go back to the resort for a rest will help you avoid all sorts of tantrums.
 We think it’s better to leave the park for a rest; head back to your resort and revive yourselves rather than try to stick at it for too long and ending up with the whole family frazzled with jangled nerves!

 Memory Maker is the way of enjoying unlimited digital images taken by Disney’s PhotoPass photographers around the parks.
 Often there are PhotoPass photographers at character meet and greets and they’re also in other iconic places (in front of the castle, for example) so you can get pictures of the whole family.